tarantool/doc/doc/2.2/tutorials/sql_tutorial.rst

 .. code-block:: sql

     SELECT column4 FROM table2 WHERE column1 = 2;
-    CREATE TRIGGER tr AFTER UPDATE ON table3 FOR EACH ROW BEGIN UPDATE table2 SET column4 = column4 + 1 WHERE column1 = 2; END;
+    CREATE TRIGGER table2_au AFTER UPDATE ON table3 FOR EACH ROW BEGIN UPDATE table2 SET column4 = column4 + 1 WHERE column1 = 2; END;
     UPDATE table3 SET column2 = column2;
     SELECT column4 FROM table2 WHERE column1 = 2;